Privo/privo3-android-sdk/README.md

 Note:
 {{release}} - current release version tag.
 For example 0.0.1

-Alternatively you can install in manually:</br>
+Alternatively you can install it manually:</br>

 * Open your project in Android Studio
 * Download the library (using Git, or a zip archive to unzip)